2020 South Dakota elections: State Judiciary

-Incumbent Steven Jensen is up for re-election to an 8-year term in the state Supreme Court.
+Incumbent Steven Jensen was up for re-election to an eight-year term in the state Supreme Court.
 He was appointed by Governor Mike Rounds.

-State Legislature
+State legislature

 All 70 seats of the South Dakota House of Representatives and all 35 seats of the South Dakota State Senate were up for election.
 Before the election the composition of the South Dakota State Legislature was:

-State Senate
+State senate

 House of Representatives

 After the election the composition of the South Dakota State Legislature was: